PTPells/maybeuseful/src/posts/Specificity.md

 v.
 “Dancing on a tightrope requires that one maintain an equilibrium from one moment to the next by recreating it at every step by means of new adjustments; it requires one to maintain a balance that is never permanently acquired; constant readjustments renews the balance while giving the impression of ‘keeping it’.”
 [Michel de Certeau](https://en.wikipedia.org/wiki/Michel_de_Certeau) writing in the ["The Practice of Everyday Life"](https://en.wikipedia.org/wiki/The_Practice_of_Everyday_Life)

-v.
+vi.
 E.g. The the minds of people who are working on the idea, the minds of people who are receiving and applying the idea, the social/organizations structure that supports the idea,  etc.)

+vii.
+"Art may seem to spring from pain, but perhaps that is because pain serves to focus our attention onto details (for instance, the excruciatingly beautiful curve of a lost lover’s neck)."
+[Julia Cameron](https://en.wikipedia.org/wiki/Julia_Cameron)